 The original Greek manifestation of democracy has been lost.
 “In ancient Greece, only the sages of society could vote and determine the government’s course of action for the public good.
 Today we made the right to vote ubiquitous, and very rightly so, but have denied the voters the opportunity of a complete education.
 The political world of today is modern only in its outward manifestations; technology has made communications far more efficient, which unfortunately has led to an exploitation and manipulation of the uneducated population.
 The average voter in our society is not well versed in any of the arts or sciences—which were, according to ancient Greek thought, so essential to any understanding of government—and is unable to think beyond the present and the immediate future to understand fully the consequences of political action.
 The result is a doubly poor society in which politicians are forced to act tactically rather than strategically in order to remain in power long enough to make any changes and the public is manipulated while remaining ignorant about the most vital issues.”

-Taking this as his point of departure, Barenboim this “Spinozan brand of freedom is not a release from discipline into arbitrariness of thought, but an active process.”
+Taking this as his point of departure, Barenboim writes that this “Spinozan brand of freedom is not a release from discipline into arbitrariness of thought, but an active process.”
 Determining, and thus causing, one’s own thoughts creates one’s own experience of reality; the more so, the more free.
 This is not the Western freedom of choice—where to live, what to read, what to select—but a freedom dependent upon awareness of one’s appetites.
 Otherwise, one is enslaved to these appetites, and does not possess the power of self-direction in thought and action.

 Barenboim makes a key observation of the relationship between analysis of the form and the artistic architecture of a work and the imagination to create or recreate a work; that is, that an intellectual understanding of the former is essential to the workings of the imagination.